shiribramson/denyWizard/README.md

 # Deny Wizard
-web appliaction - Go to box number 5 to see how the app works.
+Transaction Denial Process - Click on the last cube to see the animation.